Middle School / Grades 7-8

 Students also learn the intellectual habits they need to thrive.
 They learn to think critically, analyze a situation from multiple perspectives, apply logic and scientific reasoning, recognize patterns and trends, advocate for a position and engage in constructive dialogue.
 Walk through the hallways of our Upper School, and you will find students wrestling with complex ideas.
 You will hear stimulating intellectual discourse filling classrooms and hallways along with joyful silliness.
 You will find students who understand what it is to work hard, to challenge themselves, to find new ways to interpret familiar information, and to pursue truth and delight in the process.

 Middle School students become mentors, in real and concrete ways.
 They are keenly aware of the importance of their relationships and daily interactions with younger children.
 Advisor groups volunteer in classrooms and design service projects with younger classes or with the outside community.
 Projects such as Pumpkin Day, the Thanksgiving Feast, and Cookie Day give students concrete opportunities to nurture their mentorship.
 Our graduates consistently report that they were exceedingly well-prepared to embrace central roles and active participation after Pine Cobble.

 Academics are customized to student need.
 Both highly accelerated students and those who need help closing gaps will find that our faculty and administration are dedicated to meeting individual needs and ensuring that students are challenged as individuals, without sacrificing their sense of community and participation.

-A thumbnail sketch of our Upper School curriculum:
+A thumbnail sketch of our Middle School curriculum: